u39kun/ambari-grafana/README.md

 ---
 Access Grafana Web UI at http://grafana-host:3000 and log in as admin / admin.

-Create an Ambari datasource for your cluster
+Create Ambari Datasource for Your Cluster
 ---
 Note: You can set up multiple Ambari datasources if you wish to visualize multiple Ambari-managed clusters.

-Create Metric Graphs using the Ambari datasource
+Create Metric Graphs using Ambari Datasource
 ---